KxSystems/docs/docs/ml/toolkit/graph/graph.md

 Where

 * `graph` is a graph originally generated using `.ml.createGraph`.
-* `nodeId` is a unique symbol denoting the name of a configuration node to be updated.
+* `nodeId` is a symbol denoting the name of a configuration node to be updated.
 * `config` is dictionary containing any configuration information to be supplied to other nodes in the graph.

-returns the input graph with the named configuration node overwritten
+returns the graph with the named configuration node contents overwritten

 ```q
 // Display the node prior to overwriting the configuration contents